contrastio/recorder/README.md

 &nbsp;

-**Want to learn more about us?** Visit our website: [getcontrast.io](https://getcontrast.io?utm_source=recorder&utm_campaign=opensource)
+**Want to learn more about us?** We are passionate about creating innovative video tools.
+Visit our website: [getcontrast.io](https://getcontrast.io)

 ## Features

 - ✨ **Simple and Intuitive:** Recorder offers a user-friendly interface, making recording a breeze for everyone.
-- 🎥 **Screen and Camera Recording:** Capture your browser tab or window while simultaneously adding a personal touch with your camera stream.
+- 🎥 **Screen and Camera Recording:** Capture your browser tab or window while simultaneously adding a personal touch with your webcam.
-- 🖼️ **Picture-in-Picture View:** Experience the magic of picture-in-picture, observing your camera stream overlay while recording your screen.
+- 🖼️ **Picture-in-Picture View:** Experience the magic of picture-in-picture, see yourself while you're recording your screen.
-- 🔒 **Local and Secure:** Your privacy is a top priority!
-All recordings take place directly in your browser, keeping your data safe and sound.
+- 🔒 **Local and Secure:** Privacy should always be a top priority!
+All recordings take place directly in your browser so whatever you record, only you’ll have access to it.
-- 🎬 **Real-time Preview:** Preview your camera stream and screen recording in real-time before diving into the action.
+- 🎬 **Real-time Preview:** Preview your camera and screen recording in real-time before diving into the action.

 ## How to Use